 Previous studies: University of Arizona, Molecular and Cellular Biology and Anthropology

 After graduating from LGO, Leigh joined Amgen as a Strategic Planning and Operations Manager in Thousand Oaks, California.
 Since then, she has taken increasing responsibilities in the company and currently directs global operations for all development and early launch products.
-She is the youngest director in Amgen’s history.
+She is the youngest executive director in Amgen’s history.
 In 2015, she was awarded the Comerica Bank Best of LA Women’s Business Award as a “rising star” in her industry.
 Leigh also serves as Amgen’s representative on LGO’s Operating Committee.

 While at LGO: MBA and SM Chemical Engineering